xave-finance/amm-v1/SECURITY.md

 ## Receiving Disclosures

-DFX Finance is committed to working with researchers who submit security vulnerability notifications to us, to resolve those issues on an appropriate timeline, and to perform a coordinated release, giving credit to the reporter if they would so like.
+HaloDAO is committed to working with researchers who submit security vulnerability notifications to us, to resolve those issues on an appropriate timeline, and to perform a coordinated release, giving credit to the reporter if they would so like.

 Please submit issues to **all** of the following main points of contact for security related issues according to the
 [initial contact](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#initial-contact) and [giving details](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#giving-details) guidelines.

-For all security related issues, DFX Finance has four main points of contact:
+For all security related issues, HaloDAO has four main points of contact:

 | Contact      | Public key                                                                   | Email                   |
 | ------------ | ---------------------------------------------------------------------------- | ----------------------- | ----------- |